Barrow Ship Building Company was founded as the Iron Shipbuilding Company in 1871, by British Industrialist James Ramsden (knighted 1872).

 Over the next 10 years the yard produced more than 100 ships including a number of large civilian craft such as the 3,257-ton liner SS Duke of Devonshire, an iron screw steamer for the Eastern Steamship Company.

 During 1888, Barrow Ship Building Company was taken over by its sister company, the Naval Construction and Armaments Company in order to create a single source of armed naval vessels.
 It would also allow them to secure the patents for submarine torpedo boats, two of which had already been built at Barrow by Nordenfelt during 1886/87.

-Numerous naval vessels were completed under the new name including HMS Juno, an Eclipse Class Cruiser laid down in 1894.
+Numerous naval vessels were then completed under the new name including HMS Juno, an Eclipse Class Cruiser laid down in 1894.

 During this period of technical revolution within heavy industry, Maxim-Nordenfelt Guns and Ammunition Company had also operated at Barrow and it was inevitable that they would join forces with the shipbuilding companies.
-This led to serious outside interest in Barrow activities and in 1897, Vickers & Sons bought the Naval Construction and Armaments Company together with its subsidiary (Maxim Nordenfelt Guns and Ammunition Company) thus becoming Vickers, Sons and Maxim, Limited.
+This led to serious outside interest in Barrow activities and in 1897, Vickers & Sons bought the Naval Construction and Armaments Company, together with its subsidiary (Maxim Nordenfelt Guns and Ammunition Company) thus becoming Vickers, Sons and Maxim, Limited.